-The atmosphere can't be beat as you dine al fresco under the restaurant's famous Hau Tree with great ocean views and an extensive menu.
+The atmosphere can't be beaten as you dine al fresco under the restaurant's famous Hau Tree with great ocean views and an extensive menu.
 Reservations are strongly recommended.

 06 of 10

-Helena's is a cash only business and is open just Tuesday to Friday from 10:00 a.m. to 7:30 p.m.
+Helena's is a cash-only business and is open just Tuesday through Friday from 10:00 a.m. to 7:30 p.m.
 It's the perfect place to eat lunch when touring Honolulu's historic district.

 07 of 10